 - Question: If an approved STAR applicant dies after the taxable status date, does the exemption remain on the property?

 Answer: Yes, but only for the assessment roll based on that taxable status date.
 While other exemptions are subject to removal when property is transferred to a non-exempt owner after taxable status date (see, RPTL §520), this does not apply to STAR (see RPTL §520(5)).
 Any new owner of that property during the year would receive the benefit of such exemption whether it was for the Basic or the Enhanced STAR exemption.

 Answer: Yes.
-A surviving spouse may retain the STAR exemption provided he/she is at least 62 years of age as of December 31st of the applicable calendar year.
+A surviving spouse may retain the STAR exemption provided he/she was a co-owner or becomes the owner of the property due to the owner spouse's death and is at least 62 years of age as of December 31st of the applicable calendar year.

 - Question: A taxpayer submits an application for the STAR exemption and it is approved by the assessor.
 However, prior to taxable status date, the applicant dies.
 Does the property receive the exemption?